robertkowalski/grenache/articles/udp/udp.md

 ```

 Thats all we need for the consumer.
 Time to connect the different parts!
+By the way: the code for the consumer is on GitHub, too: The code for this section is also part of the examples on GitHub: [rpc_server_public.js](https://github.com/bitfinexcom/grenache-nodejs-utp/blob/fa16176ac1926c797289b8aed0e5e6cc19fd474a/examples/punch_simple_servers/rpc_server_public.js)

 ### Testing